 We’ve created a list of steps to help get you started.
-Some steps are legal, but there are many non-legal steps you can take to improve your well being and mental health.
+Some steps are legal advice, but there are other steps listed that are non-legal in nature you can take to improve your well being and mental health.

 1. Copy and Store the Divorce Judgment